Alvin0629/Code-for-DEEP-UNSUPERVISED-LEARNING-FOR-SIMULTANEOUS-VISUAL-ODOMETRY-AND-DEPTH-ESTIMATION-/README.md

-# Code-for-DEEP-UNSUPERVISED-LEARNING-FOR-SIMULTANEOUS-VISUAL-ODOMETRY-AND-DEPTH-ESTIMATION-
-Code for 2019 ICIP paper
+# Code for 2019 ICIP paper

-This code implemented the method described in the following paper:
+## This code implemented the method described in the following paper:
-##

 Deep Unsupervised Learning for Simultaneous Visual Odometry and Depth Estimation.